 There are two standard ways of setting a local coordinate system:

 - With Template Matching filters it is straightforward as the filters have outObjectAlignment(s) outputs, which provide local coordinate systems of the detected objects.

 - With one of the CreateCoordinateSystem filters , which allow for creating local coordinate systems manually at any location, and with any rotation and scale.
 In most typical scenarios of this kind, the objects are located with 1D Edge Detection, Shape Fitting or Blob Analysis tools.

 Using a Local Coordinate System

 After a local coordinate system is created it can be used in the subsequent image analysis tools.
-The high level tools available in Adaptive Vision Studio have an inAlignment (or similar) input, which just needs to be connected to the port of the created local coordinate system.
+The high level tools available in Aurora Vision Studio have an inAlignment (or similar) input, which just needs to be connected to the port of the created local coordinate system.
 At this point, you should first run the program at least to the point where the coordinate system is computed, and then the geometrical primitives you will be defining on other inputs, will be automatically aligned with the position of the inspected object.

 Example 1: Alignment from Template Matching

 To use object alignment from a Template Matching filter, you need to connect the Alignment ports:

 When you execute the template matching filter and enter the editor of the inFittingField input of the FitCircleToEdges filter, you will have the local coordinate system already selected (you can also select it manually) and the primitive you create will have relative coordinates: